Porsugu/Learning_Robot_Arm_In_1_Month/README.md

 - **Custom ROS2 interfaces** → srv/msg instead of hard-coded APIs.
 - **Real-time monitoring** → `/task_status` publisher for GUI and CLI.
 - **Extendable** → currently single node, but ready for multi-node split (`ik_node`, `traj_node`, `exec_node`).
+- **Physics realism** → gripper motion uses PyBullet’s position-control motors, so objects are clamped and lifted by actual contact forces (not just constraints).
 - **Industry-style workflow** → build with colcon, launch with ROS2, simulation in PyBullet.

 ---